Skip to main content

 Take in the scheduled street dramas and gossip tours that happen around the site, bringing both the seamy and delightful facts of the town’s history to life before your eyes!
 Visit with townsfolk, blacksmith, leather worker, tinsmith and heritage animals for a glimpse into the past.

 The only vehicles you’ll have to watch out for here are the horse drawn wagons that circle the town giving narrated tours.
-Parents can relax and enjoy a fresh baked cinnamon bun from the Bakery while kids play across the street in the schoolyard.
+Parents can relax and enjoy a fresh baked cinnamon bun from the Bakery while kids play across the street in the schoolyard swing set.

 Stay a while and take in entertainment.
-Hop on a steam train ride and enjoy lunch at the cafe / gift shop which is loaded with gifts and souvenirs.
-Stroll the many gardens beautifying Fort Steele and reflecting the importance of homegrown food.
+Hop on the 100 year old steam train for a scenic loop, or stroll the many gardens beautifying Fort Steele and reflecting the importance of homegrown food.
 A variety of heritage plants are grown which were commonly found in family gardens prior to modern conveniences such as grocery stores.

 Details can be viewed on their website, as well as updated upcoming events and seasonal hours.